hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

 2.  **Stallman**: Good laws must ensure that systems are designed not to collect data that they don't need.

-    The GDPR puts “data protection by design” and “by default” requirements, including to minimise collection of data (Article 25) and encourage developers and manufacturers to implement these in their products (Recital 78).
+    The GDPR puts “data protection by design” and “by default” requirements, including to minimise collection of data (Article 25) and encourages developers and manufacturers to implement these in their products (Recital 78).

 3.  **Cegłowski**: Good laws must not focus on consent as a silver bullet, strong legal limits are needed.